tinamayswinkels/eon/_services/venue.md

 layout: service
 title: Venue Photography | Eyes of a Nomad | Photographer in Bali
 meta-description: >-
-  Eyes of a Nomad is Emilio Kuzma, a full-time photographer specialising in fashion, swim and lifestyle in Bali, working with local and international brands.
+  We'll showcase the unique atmosphere of your space and capture that magical feeling when your guests walk through your venue or experience a stay with you.
+meta-keywords: >-
-meta-keywords: venue photographer in bali, hotel photographer in bali, hotel resort photography bali
+  venue photographer in bali, hotel photographer in bali, hotel resort photography bali
 category: venue
 featured_image: /images/ulu-cliffhouse/eon-cliffhouse-8.jpg
 intro-text_html: >-